- St. Augustine High School has created a College Counseling Handbook to help guide students and parents through this extensive process.

 - To see a list of universities that are Test Optional (meaning they do not require you to report your test scores as part of the application process) go to www.fairtest.org

-- Students and parents will be registered with a Naviance account beginning in 9th grade
+- Students and parents will be registered with a Scoir account in January of their Freshman year

-- College Search Tools, Career Interest Inventory, Resume Builder, and Personality Profiles will be used and completed by students throughout their high school career.
+- College Search filters, Career Profile via YouScience, Resume Builder and surveys will be completed by students throughout the students’ high school career

-- As seniors, the entire college application process will be streamlined through Naviance so it is critical students have an account and know their username and password.
+- As seniors, the entire college application process will be streamlined through Scoir, so it is critical students have an account and know their username and password

-- Please see pages 4-7 of the College Counseling Handbook for more information on Naviance.
+- Please see pages 4-5 of the College Handbook for more information about Scoir

 - In order to participate in NCAA sports, students are required to register with the NCAA Eligibility Center.
 Students should begin this process at the beginning of their junior year.